bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Introduction-to-React-for-Complete.md

 ---

-> _With React, we can render this JSX directly to the HTML DOM using React’s rendering API known as ReactDOM._
+> _With React, we can render this JSX directly to the HTML DOM using React's rendering API known as ReactDOM._

 > _ReactDOM offers a simple method to render React elements to the DOM which looks like this:_